SpecterOps/BloodHound/packages/go/stbernard/README.md

 #### Graph Transform

-The subcommand `graph` ingests [test data](../../../cmd/api/src/test/fixtures/fixtures/v6/ingest/) into Postgres, retrieves the nodes and edges from the database, and then outputs the data as JSON files compatible with Arrows.app.
-This allows you to generate structured files that can be directly imported into the Arrows platform.
+The subcommand `graph` ingests [test data](../../../cmd/api/src/test/fixtures/fixtures/v6/ingest/) into Postgres, retrieves the nodes and edges from the database, and then outputs the data as an arrows file.

 The following environment variables are required:
 - `SB_PG_CONNECTION`: This environment variable should contain the Postgres connection string for the database you want to interact with.